 “Beneath the succession of moments, which composes the superficial existence of beings and things, cladding them with changeable appearances that soon vanish, one can look for a truer, more essential character, to which the artist will cling in order to give a more lasting interpretation of reality.”
 (Henri Matisse)

 “Everything we see fades away.
 Nature is always the same but nothing remains of it, of what it appears.
 Our art must give the thrill of its duration, it must make us taste it eternal” said Paul Cézanne.

-This is where the process of abstraction began in the art of European painting.
-This process found its first, fundamental conclusion in the work of Piet Mondrian, who wrote: “Art must look not at the appearance of nature but at what nature really is” – and then added: “What is the particular value of abstract art that distinguishes it from the art of the past and from naturalistic art?
+This is where the process of abstraction began in European painting.
+A process that found its first, fundamental significate in the work of Piet Mondrian, who wrote: “Art must look not at the appearance of nature but at what nature really is” – and then added: “What is the particular value of abstract art that distinguishes it from the art of the past and from naturalistic art?
 That it is a direct, stronger and purer expression of life.
 What do we mean by life?
 Not already the repetition of changing events but life itself, that is, the vital energy present in all of us.”

 Full and empty space

 Reality, as it appears to us, induces us to see the space around us as “full” and “empty” space.
 We call empty space what is in between visible and tangible things.
 In reality this is not so.
 Everything is full and the “void” appears to us as such only because it is formed by energy-matter with a different density from what appears to us as full.

 The colors of Broadway Boogie Woogie are white, gray, yellow, red and blue.
 In this progression we proceed from the lightest (white) to the darkest (blue).
 White suggests invisible, “empty” space while gray, yellow, red and blue progressively evoke “full” space.
 White evokes an ethereal space while yellow, red and especially blue express a solid space.